Types of Laser Treatments, How They Work, and Their Uses

 Conclusion

-Laser and phototherapy treatments offer a range of options for addressing various dermatological and aesthetic concerns.
+Laser and phototherapy treatments offer a range of options for addressing various dermatological and cosmetic concerns.
 With various options available, it’s helpful to know how these treatments work, what they can achieve, and what to expect in terms of results, risks, and costs.
 By choosing a treatment that fits your specific needs and skin type, you can enjoy safe and effective results tailored just for you.

 At Allure Aesthetics, we utilize Sciton laser and phototherapy treatments, including BroadBand Light (BBL) and Moxi.

 Broad Band Light, also known as BBL, is a phototherapy treatment that can help reverse signs of aging, minimize and remove small vessels, rosacea, and age spots, and help clear up acne.
-Treatment involves very minimal downtime.
+Treatment involves very minimal recovery.

 Moxi is a laser treatment that also helps reduce signs of aging but provides a deeper treatment to improve skin texture and uneven skin tones.
 Moxi is often used as a preventative treatment to help keep skin feeling young.